 - The infant gut microbiome: New studies on its origins and how it’s knocked out of balance, research from Sweden into the infant gut microbiome

-- The human milk microbiome changes over lactation and is shaped by maternal weight and mode of delivery, article on the microbiome of breast milk
+- The human milk microbiome changes over lactation and is shaped by maternal weight and mode of delivery, article on the microbiome of human milk

 - Seed My Baby, a Facebook page dedicated on info on seeding your baby’s microbiome